vizdata-f21/project-1-dorian_s_gs/README.md

 `FALSE` for some categories, including whether or not the ad is funny, patriotic, includes animals, and includes sex.
 These logical variables were determined by the FiveThirtyEight team as they watched and categorized all of the advertisements.
+The list of relevant variables and definitions (codebook) are in the introduction of each question.

 Using the dataset `superbowl`, we answer the following questions: